jonnycomes/look_and_say/docs/EXAMPLESESSIONS.md

 >>>
 >>> # Define the "say function"
 ... def gray(num):
+...     '''Returns the binary Gray code of an integer from 1 to 7.'''
 ...     assert num < 8, "This say function can only count to 7."
 ...     gray_code = {1:'1', 2:'11', 3:'10', 4:'110', 5:'111', 6:'101', 7:'100'}
 ...     return gray_code[num]